Devionyx/Book-of-Quotes/README.md

 1. **Browse**: Explore categories or use the search bar to find the perfect quote.
 2. **Read**: Reflect on the quote’s message and its relevance to your life.
+3. **Share**: Easily share your favorite quotes on social media to spread the inspiration.
+4. **save**: Easily save your favorite quotes.

 ## To-Do List:

 1. **Expand the Collection of Quotes**: Add a broader range of quotes to increase diversity and engagement.
 These will include motivational, humorous, and thought-provoking quotes.

-2. **User Personalization**: Allow users to save their favorite quotes and create a personalized collection.

-3. **Share**: Easily share your favorite quotes on social media to spread the inspiration.

 ---